Q: What is Literacy Volunteers of the New River Valley?

 A: Adult learners are a variety of ages (18 and over), income levels, and backgrounds, with diverse family and job situations.
 However, they often have many things in common, such as frustrating school experiences, low self-esteem and embarrassment about not being able to read well, and they often have busy lives that can make time commitments to tutoring difficult.
 ESOL students come to the U.S. from all over the world.
 They speak a variety of languages and have a wide range of educational backgrounds.

 A: LVNRV offers a variety of basic educational programs for adults:

-- Basic Literacy: Adult learners work with a tutor to improve literacy skills to achieve personal reading and writing-related goals such as learning to write a check, complete a job application, and prepare for exams such as the driver's license and GED.
+- Reading/Writing: Adult learners work with a tutor to improve literacy skills to achieve personal reading and writing-related goals such as learning to write a check, complete a job application, and prepare for exams such as the driver's license and GED.

 - Basic Math: Adult learners work with a tutor to improve math skills to achieve personal goals such as understanding personal finances or preparing for the Math section of the GED, and increasing skills to enter a job training program.

 - English for Speakers of Other Languages (ESOL): Adults with limited English skills work with a tutor one-on-one or in a group to improve reading, writing, speaking, and listening skills to achieve goals such as being able to communicate with a supervisor, doctor, or a child’s teacher, use community services such as the post office and bank, prepare for the U.S. Citizenship exam, and get a new or better job.

 - Digital Literacy: Digital literacy tutors work with adults to teach concepts such as using a mouse, using a keyboard, creating an email account, writing emails, searching the web, and creating word documents.

 - Family Literacy: Adults in our family literacy program have the opportunity to develop their basic education skills while gaining skills, knowledge, and strategies to read with their children and to help their children be successful in school.